-As of March 31, 2015, this subsidiary has no carryforward losses.
+As of March 31, 2016, this subsidiary has no carryforward losses.

 - 1. The Company's Board of Directors has determined that its U.S. subsidiary will not pay any dividend as long as such payment will result in any tax expense for the Company. - m.
-At March 31, 2015, deferred income taxes were not provided for on a cumulative total of \$766,152 of the undistributed earnings of Taro Canada, which are not taxable provided earnings remain undistributed.
+At March 31, 2016, deferred income taxes were not provided for on a cumulative total of \$1,053,078 of the undistributed earnings of Taro Canada, which are not taxable provided earnings remain undistributed.
 Taro Canada intends to invest these earnings indefinitely in its operations. - n.
 Foreign withholding taxes have been accrued as necessary by the Company and its subsidiaries. - o.
 Tax assessments:

 The Company completed its tax assessments with the Israeli tax authorities for years through 2009.
-The Company's tax provision was adequate to satisfy these assessments.
-The Company may be subject to examination by the Israeli tax authorities for years 2010 and onward.
+In March 2016, the Israel tax authorities issued a tax assessment for the period January 1, 2010 through March 31, 2014, in the amount of \$40,307.
+The Company has consulted with its tax advisors and believes it has strong grounds to overturn the majority of this tax assessment on appeal.
+The Company's tax advisors believe the appeal process could take several years to complete.
+The Company may be subject to examination by the Israeli tax authorities for years ending 3/31/2015 and onward.
 The Company believes that its tax provision is adequate to satisfy any assessments resulting from examinations related to these years.

-The Company completed its tax assessments with the U.S. tax authorities for the years through March 31, 2013.
-The Company's tax provision was adequate to satisfy these assessments.
-Taro U.S.A. is currently under examination for the year ending 2014.
+The Company completed its tax assessments with the U.S. tax authorities for the years through March 31, 2014.
+The Company's tax provision was inadequate to satisfy these assessments and an additional \$2,034 was included in current tax expense.
+The Company may be subject to examination by the U.S. tax authorities for the years ending March 31, 2015 and onward.
 The Company believes that its tax provision is adequate to satisfy any assessments resulting from examination related to these years.

-The Company completed its tax assessments with the Canadian tax authorities for the years through 2010.
+The Company completed its tax assessments with the Canadian tax authorities for the years through 2011.
 The Company's tax provision was materially adequate to satisfy these assessments.
-Taro Canada remains subject to examination by the Canadian tax authorities for years after 2010.
+Taro Canada remains subject to examination by the Canadian tax authorities for years after 2011.
 The Company believes that its tax provision is adequate to satisfy any assessments resulting from examinations related to these years.